Accession (Star Trek: Deep Space Nine): Plot

 An archaic Bajoran spaceship emerges from the wormhole.
 Its passenger, Akorem Laan, is a revered Bajoran poet who disappeared 200 years ago.
 Akorem claims to have been chosen by the Prophets as their Emissary—a role thought to belong to Captain Sisko.
 Sisko, who never felt comfortable being the Bajorans' messiah figure, immediately cedes the title.

 Akorem believes the Prophets brought him back to restore Bajor's traditional caste system, abandoned during the 50-year Cardassian occupation of Bajor.
 Porta, a Bajoran priest who supports Akorem, tells Major Kira that she must resign her military commission and become an artist, which is the traditional profession of her caste.
 Sisko warns that caste-based discrimination would disqualify Bajor from membership in the United Federation of Planets, but Akorem is adamant.
+He later discusses this with Kira, who has misgivings but is willing to follow Akorem's will.
+She tells Sisko how devoted the Bajorans are to the Emissary and they would have done anything Sisko had asked when he held the title.

 Sisko has a dream where Kai Opaka, a former spiritual leader of Bajor, tells him that he has lost sight of who he is.
 Doctor Bashir believes that Sisko has experienced an "orb shadow", a type of hallucination that Bajorans believe are reminders to people who ignore the Prophets' will.
 Sisko accepts treatment to make the visions stop.
+Things go from bad to worse for Sisko; Starfleet is very unhappy with him for allowing Bajor's application for Federation membership to collapse, while Kira tells him she intends to resign her commission, as her caste dicates that she must become an artist.